African Americans in France

-African Americans (also referred to as Afro-Americans or Black Americans) in France are people of African American heritage or black people from the United States who are or have become residents or citizens of France.
+African Americans (also referred to as Black Americans) in France are black people from the United States who are or have become residents or citizens of France.
 This includes students and temporary workers.

-France has historically been described as a "haven" for African Americans, having officially declared itself a colorblind society following the abolition of slavery in 1794.
-African Americans have migrated to France since the 19th century, often to escape the prevalent racism in the United States.
+France has historically been described as a "haven" for blacks, having officially declared itself a colorblind society following the abolition of slavery in Saint-Domingue (Haiti) in 1794.
+Blacks have migrated to France since the 19th century, often to escape the prevalent racism in the United States.
 The emergence of WWI and the subsequent rise of jazz in France laid the foundations for bustling African American community, and opened doors for black performers, writers, and artists.
-France does not collect information about race or ethnicity in their census, making it impossible to gauge how many Africans Americans are currently in France.
+France does not collect information about race or ethnicity in their census, making it impossible to gauge how many Black Americans are currently in France.
 Recent years have brought calls for a racial awakening in France, and a resurgence of black pride under the ideology of "négritude."

 Migration

-Colonial Era
+Colonial era

-African Americans, who are largely descended from Africans of the American Colonial Era, have lived and worked in France since the 1800s.
-This first mass migration of African Americans to France occurred as a result of the Louisiana Purchase of 1803.
+African Americans, who are largely descended from Africans of the American colonial era, have lived and worked in France since the 1800s.
+This first mass migration of African Americans to France occurred as a result of the Louisiana Purchase of 1803, following the Haitian Revolution against French colonial rule.
 When the French territory was transferred to America, many free black Americans moved to France to escape the apartheid state.
 Unofficial estimates put this figure at nearly 50,000 free black individuals.